 |Ordinance or law||Any mandatory structural upgrades that adhere to local building ordinances|

-|Replacement cost (dwelling)||Insures your home at its replacement cost, which doesn't include depreciation|
+|Dwelling replacement cost coverage||Insures your home at its replacement cost, which doesn't include depreciation|

-|Replacement cost (personal property)||Insures your belongings at their replacement cost, which doesn't include depreciation|
+|Personal property replacement cost coverage||Insures your belongings at their replacement cost, which doesn't include depreciation|

 |Debris removal||Debris removal and property cleanup after a disaster|